 10. Mexican Hognose Snake

-The skin of the Mexican Hognose Snake is a pale tan, occasionally orange, with hazy brown spots that eventually become stripes as they reach the tail.
+The Mexican Hognose Snake’s skin is pale tan, occasionally orange, with hazy brown spots that eventually become stripes as they reach the tail.

-Their undersides are typically light orange in color and have a black checkered pattern on them.
+Their undersides are typically light orange and have a black checkered pattern on them.

 11. Plains Hognose Snake